 The Professional and Amateur Sports Protection Act

-Also known as the Bradley Act, or just PASPA, the Professional and Amateur Sports Protection Act is a sweeping federal regulation that was passed in 1992, with the supposed intent of protecting the integrity of sports by making sports betting illegal.
+Also known as the Bradley Act, or just PASPA, the Professional and Amateur Sports Protection Act was a sweeping federal regulation that passed in 1992, with the supposed intent of protecting the integrity of sports by making sports betting illegal.
 At the time the bill was passed, there were sports lotteries in Delaware, Montana, and Oregon, as well as licensed and regulated sports betting in Nevada, so those four states were exempt.
 But every other state in the union had to follow what amounted to one simple law: No sports betting!
-Even if the state has casinos, those casinos are not allowed to offer a sportsbook.
-There's an awful lot of technical jargon we could get into, like reference numbers and statutes and the suchlike, but suffice to say that PASPA strictly bans the act of sports betting in 46 of 50 American states, and although it's supposed to be against the United States Constitution for the federal government to impose its will on the states in this fashion, PASPA has been consistently upheld through every challenge and it's quite clear that, if the feds want, the feds get to control the states and there's little to no recourse.
-We're not Constitutional scholars or lawyers, but we are literate.
-We can read the clause that states, paraphrased, those things not in the Constitution will be left up to the states.
-Well, sports betting wasn't in the Constitution, but the federal government decreed, because it wanted to, that all states must obey.
+Even if the state has casinos, those casinos were not allowed to offer a sportsbook.
+There's an awful lot of technical jargon we could get into, like reference numbers and statutes and the suchlike, but suffice to say that PASPA strictly banned the act of sports betting in 46 of 50 American states until 2018.

 The Unlawful Internet Gambling Enforcement Act